-A systems enquiry may identify other relevant information that may relate to the falls.
+A systemsenquiry may identify other relevant information that may relate to falls.

 Past Medical History

-- Mobility – use of aids and when (e.g. zimmer frame downstairs only)
+Mobility – use of mobility aids and when (e.g. zimmer frame downstairs only)

-Most medications have side effects which could cause falls.
+Most medications have side effects which can increase the likelihood of falls.
 Polypharmacy itself is a risk factor for falls.
 It is good practice to review medications and de-prescribe those which are no-longer indicated.

 Investigations are based on your history and examination but could include some of those mentioned below.

-The differential diagnosis of falls is very wide.
-A detailed history and examination will lead to the eventual diagnosis.
+The differential diagnosis of falls is very broad.
 It is important to determine whether the patient has suffered a transient loss of consciousness or a simple mechanical fall.

 Some possible causes of falls are shown in the table below.

 Once a transient loss of consciousness event has been ruled out, it is important to complete a full falls risk assessment.
-This is indicated in order to identify any causative features especially as older people are likely to have multiple co-existing factors causing a fall.
+This is indicated in order to identify any causative features especially as older people are likely to have multiple co-existing risk factors.
 Although priority should be to treat any underlying medical cause (e.g. pacemaker if complete heart block), all causes should be addressed where possible.
 Due to the complex aetiology, it is important to continue to search for possible risk factors and causes of falls even when one has been found.

 The table below includes some of the key components of a full falls risk assessment.